Gerard Butler: Acting career

-In London, Butler had various odd jobs until being cast by actor and director Steven Berkoff (who later appeared alongside him in Attila (2001) in a stage production of Coriolanus.
+In London, Butler had various odd jobs until being cast by actor and director Berkoff (who later appeared alongside him in the American TV miniseries Attila) in a stage production of Coriolanus.
 He was cast as Ewan McGregor's character Renton in the stage adaptation of Trainspotting, the same play that had inspired him to become an actor.
 His film debut was as Billy Connolly's character's younger brother in Mrs Brown (1997).

 His film career continued with small roles, first in the James Bond film Tomorrow Never Dies (1997) and then Russell Mulcahy's Tale of the Mummy (1998).
-In 2000, Butler was cast in two breakthrough roles, the first being Attila the Hun in the American TV miniseries Attila (2001).
+In 2000, Butler was cast in two breakthrough roles, the first being Attila the Hun in Attila.
 The film's producers wanted a known actor to play the part but eventually chose Butler.
-He was cast as Dracula in Dracula 2000 (2000).

-He then appeared in Reign of Fire (2002) as Creedy and Lara Croft: Tomb Raider – The Cradle of Life (2003) as Terry Sheridan, alongside Angelina Jolie.
-In the role of Andre Marek in the big-screen adaptation of Michael Crichton's novel Timeline (2003), Butler played an archaeologist who was sent back in time with a team of students to rescue a colleague.
+He was also cast as Count Dracula in Dracula 2000.
+He then appeared in Reign of Fire (2002) as Creedy (alongside Matthew McConaughey and Christian Bale), Lara Croft: Tomb Raider – The Cradle of Life (2003) as Terry Sheridan (alongside Angelina Jolie), and the big-screen adaptation of Michael Crichton's novel Timeline (2003) as André Marek (alongside Paul Walker).

 In 2003, director Joel Schumacher was deciding on the principal casting for the film The Phantom of the Opera, a film adaptation of the Andrew Lloyd Webber musical of the same name, and thought of Butler, whom he had seen earlier in the film Dracula 2000, to play the title character.
 Butler, who had had no musical experience other than singing in a rock band while he was studying to be a lawyer, was surprised at the interest, but immediately began taking singing lessons with a vocal coach.
-He then did an acting audition with Schumacher, and a singing audition with Lloyd Webber, both of whom were impressed by his performance.
-The film, and Butler's performance, received mixed reviews, though Butler was nominated for a Satellite Award for Best Actor.

-Other projects that followed include Dear Frankie (2005), The Game of Their Lives (2005) and Beowulf & Grendel (2005).
+He then did an acting audition with Schumacher, and a singing audition with Webber, both of whom were impressed by his performance.
+The film, and Butler's performance, received mixed reviews, though Butler was nominated for Satellite Award for Best Actor in a Motion Picture – Comedy or Musical.
+Other projects that followed include Dear Frankie (2004), The Game of Their Lives and Beowulf & Grendel (both were released in 2005).